Update: Big Olaf Sued Over Death of Woman in Ongoing Listeria Outbreak

 Get a Free Big Olaf Ice Cream Lawsuit Evaluation With Our Lawyers

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ice Cream Contamination Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ice Cream Contamination Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled ice cream, you should contact our law firm immediately.
 You may be entitled to financial compensation by filing a lawsuit and our food poisoning lawyers can help.